Only One Road

 "Only One Road" is a song by Canadian singer Celine Dion, taken from her third English-language studio album, The Colour of My Love (1993).
 It was written by Peter Zizzo and produced by Ric Wake.
-"Only One Road" was released as the fourth single from the album in October 1994 in North America, in May 1995 in the United Kingdom and Australia, and in July 1995 in selected European countries.
+"Only One Road" was released as the fourth single from the album by Columbia, Epic and 550 Music on 24 October 1994 in North America, in May 1995 in the United Kingdom and Australia, and in July 1995 in selected European countries.
 The black and white music video for the song, directed by Greg Masuak, was released in 1995.
 "Only One Road" topped the Canadian Adult Contemporary Chart and reached top ten in the United Kingdom and Ireland, peaking at number eight in both countries.
 It was later included on Dion's greatest hits albums, The Collector's Series, Volume One (2000) and My Love: Ultimate Essential Collection (2008).

 Critical reception

-Larry Flick from Billboard described "Only One Road" as "another glistening pop ballad" from Dion's "memorable" album, The Colour of My Love.
-He added that "her flawless soprano range flexes admirably within this infectious and appropriately dramatic composition.
+Larry Flick from Billboard magazine praised 'Only One Road' as "another glistening pop ballad" from Dion's "memorable" album, The Colour of My Love.
+He remarked "her flawless soprano range [that] flexes admirably within this infectious and appropriately dramatic composition.
 It is difficult to imagine any pop or AC programmer with a penchant for gooey romance not putting this on the air instantly.
 Just lovely".
-Pip Ellwood-Hughes from Entertainment Focus said it is "one of the album's finest moments.
+Pip Ellwood-Hughes from Entertainment Focus named it "one of the album's finest moments.
 It's a classic ballad that features one of the best vocals on the record.
 The power, strength and control she has over her voice is astounding and she makes hitting all those notes sound effortless".
 Dennis Hunt from LA Times compared Dion to singers like Mariah Carey and Whitney Houston, noting "that grandiose, note-stretching finish" on the song.

 Pan-European magazine Music & Media commented, "Think twice before you drop this one.
 But it's fair to say now that La Dion has become the 1990's Streisand, for whom singing big ballads was like brushing her teeth".
-A reviewer from Music Week gave it three out of five, writing, "How do you follow Think Twice?
+Music Week gave it a score of three out of five, writing, "How do you follow 'Think Twice'?
 With another show-stopping ballad, of course".
-The reviewer concluded with that it "keeps up the Canadian songbird's profile and should whizz off those racks".
-Annika Heinle from The Stanford Daily called it a "tearjerker", adding that "it's all about memories, standing tall and Celine Dion's diva stage moves".
-Christopher Smith from TalkAboutPopMusic described it as a "more restrained number, slower paced and more soulful", stating that it gives the singer "the chance to stretch her lungs over each and every chorus".
+The reviewer concluded that it "keeps up the Canadian songbird's profile and should whizz off those racks".
+Also Jordan Paramor from Smash Hits gave 'Only One Road' three out of five, saying, "It's dead romantic and her voice sounds really great."
+Annika Heinle from The Stanford Daily named it a "tearjerker", adding that "it's all about memories, standing tall and Celine Dion's diva stage moves".
+Christopher Smith from TalkAboutPopMusic described it as a "more restrained number, slower paced and more soulful", noting that it gives the singer "the chance to stretch her lungs over each and every chorus".